Online Estimation and Community Detection of Network Point Processes for Event Streams: Algorithm Details

-As discussed in main paper, we only need to store the sufficient statistics of particular model under different settings.
+As discussed in main paper, we only need to store the sufficient statistics of the particular model in each setting.
 We show two examples in Table~\ref{table:storage}.
-In homogeneous Poisson setting, we only need to store the cumulative counts for each pair of sender and receiver ($l_{user1, user2}$).
-In Hawkes setting, we only need to store the recent historical events since the old information decays exponentially fast and thus has vanishing impact on the current event.
+In the homogeneous Poisson setting, we only need to store the cumulative counts for each pair of sender and receiver ($l_{user1, user2}$).
+In the Hawkes setting, we only need to store the recent historical events since the old information decays exponentially fast and thus has vanishing impact on the current event.